Malacca Sultanate: Legacy

-Malacca sultanate heralded the golden age of Alam Melayu and became an important port in the far east during the 16th century.
-It became so rich that the Portuguese writer and trader Tome Pires said "Whoever is lord of Malacca shall have his hands on the throat of Venice.".
-Within a span of a century, the Malay empire left a lasting and important legacy, especially within Malay culture and the History of Malaysia.
+The Malacca Sultanate heralded the golden age of the Malay world and became an important port in the far east during the 16th century.
+It became so rich that Tomé Pires said "Whoever is lord of Malacca shall have his hands on the throat of Venice.".
+Within a span of a century, the sultanate left a lasting and important legacy, especially within Malay culture and the History of Malaysia.
 Malacca was the first Malay Muslim state that achieved the status of a regional maritime power.
 Despite the existence of earlier Muslim kingdoms such as Kedah, Samudra Pasai and Aru, which also possessed well-established ports, none of them came close in challenging Malacca's success in expanding its territory and influence in the region.
-Malacca also contributed in the evolution of a common Malay culture based on Islam by incorporating native and Hindu-Buddhist ideas and layered them extensively with Islamic ideas and values.
-Through its traditions, laws, and royal rituals and customs, the Malaccan court set the example for later Muslim sultanates in the region to follow.
+Malacca also contributed to the evolution of a common Malay culture based on Islam by incorporating native and Hindu-Buddhist ideas and layered them extensively with Islamic ideas and values.
+Through its traditions, laws, and royal rituals and customs, the Malaccan court set an example for later Muslim sultanates in the region to follow.

-Next to its role on promoting Islamic faith, Malacca is important especially for the modern nation of Malaysia as it was the first centralised polity that consolidated the entire Malay peninsula-now an important part of Malaysia- under its rule.
-This is contrary with the achievements of older kingdoms of the Malay Peninsula such as Kedah and Langkasuka that only exerted their influence over a significant northern portion of the peninsula.
+Malacca is important to the modern nation of Malaysia as it was the first centralised polity that consolidated the entire Malay Peninsula under its rule.
 Because of these roles, Malacca is considered by many to be the spiritual birthplace of Malaysia.
-After the Sultanate of Malacca empire fell to Portugal in 1511, Sultan Mahmud Syah I retreated to Kampar, Sumatra, he left behind a prince named Sultan Alauddin Riayat Shah II.
-The prince went on to establish the Sultanate of Johor.
+After the Sultanate of Malacca fell to Portugal in 1511, Mahmud Shah retreated to Kampar, Sumatra, he left behind a prince named Sultan Alauddin Riayat Shah II who went on to establish the Sultanate of Johor.